 4. Don’t ignore data.

-In order to personalize your marketing to improve customer retention, you’ll need information and data about your customers and those engaging with your business.
+In order to personalize your marketing to improve your customer retention strategies, you’ll need information and data about your customers and those engaging with your business.

 “Although customer data used to come with high costs, many third-party vendors are now available to help you better gather and analyze that data, as well as connect it back to real ROI and potential future sales,” Rosen explains.
 “You can also use social analytics, both from your business and your competitors, to gather customer data.
 Use these data analytics and pay attention to granular details, including age, location, seasonal trends and purchases, as well as household and income details.”